 While different methods of application include solid or liquid spreaders, liquid injectors and irrigated systems, most beef cattle operations store solid manure and apply it with a solid spreader.
 Using soil and manure analysis, together with a calibrated spreader to apply composted manure at a rate to target crop yield goals, provides more accurate nutrient application and can reduce risk of over or under application.

 Timing of application is important to reduce odours and potential runoff.
 While most provinces have guidelines for spring, summer and fall application, others have strict regulations that are enforced with fines.
 For example, Manitoba has strict winter spreading regulations that prohibits manure spreading between November 10 and April 10.
 Quebec requires that manure spreading occurs prior to October 1 and after March 31.
 Ontario also prohibits spreading manure on frozen ground, or ground with snow cover.
+Novia Scotia recommends avoiding application between December 1 and April 1.
 Ensuring responsible management of manure protects water sources and the environment.
 Some provinces also regulate how quickly manure must be incorporated into the soil.
 In Alberta for example, manure applied to cultivated land must be incorporated within 48 hours of application.
 This reduces odours, potential run-off, and nutrient loss due to volatilization.
 High temperatures, moist soils followed by dry conditions, and high soil pH increase these losses.
+In addition, applying manure should be avoided on frozen or snow-covered ground, excessively wet soils, exposed bedrock, and land with greater than 10% slope.

 The following video, featuring Dr. Jeff Schoenau, Saskatchewan Ministry of Agriculture Soil Nutrient Management Chair in the College of Agriculture and Bioresources, University of Saskatchewan, provides tips on analyzing and applying manure at appropriate rates.